 There's no such thing as mastering the perfect care regimen.
-Sorry, did we lose you there for a second?
 Don’t worry, at the end of the day the best teacher is experience.
 But just to give a you a cheat sheet, below are 10 basic steps that can help you get a jump start on the right path.
 These are not meant to be followed in any particular order and they won’t answer every question that might pop up.
 They are meant to guide you and ease the adoption process- plus, we want to incite your curiosity!
 The web is loaded with amazing resources and the plant community is a forum that loves to extend a helping hand.
-We created Bark & Vine first as a place to share our experience and our journey, so if you have any questions or concerns about any of the topics below, feel free to email us at firstname.lastname@example.org.
+We created Bark & Vine first as a place to share our experience and our journey, so if you have any questions or concerns about any of the topics below, feel free to email us at email@example.com.

 Determine the type of light you get in the room and this will help you decide on the right plant suitable for the space.
 Each plant requires different lighting condition.
 For example, if you notice you only get shade or low light for most of the day, a cactus will never thrive in your space.
 Instead, check out low light loving plants like snake plants or prayer plants.
 Rotate your plants every week to face the light source so that all the leaves get equal amount of light.

 Only water your plant when it needs it.
 Make sure you water the plants just enough for the water to be absorbed by the soil and excess water can drain out from the bottom.
 Stick your finger at least an inch or two down the soil.
 If the soil sticks to your finger, refrain from watering for another day or two.
 The weight of the pot can also determine if the plant needs to be watered.
 A plant that doesn't need water is heavier than a plant with dry soil.